ssgvip/ssgvip-quarto-cmsc-courses/db/scanner.md

     -   from the course topic outline found in their Spring 2023 course syllabus.

-Not every instructure included a custom course description or topical outline in their Spring 2023 syllabus.
+Not every instructor included a custom course description or topical outline in their Spring 2023 syllabus.
 In general the topics are all treated as comparable, but they are distinquishable using the *Source* column in the topics tab, so we can analysis their differences.